bambooforest/IntroDataScience_Fall_2022/5_data_visualization/README.md

 Or are you trying to visualize – or model – a [statistical distribution](https://en.wikipedia.org/wiki/Probability_distribution)?
+Then you might ask:

-How many variables are there?
-What are your independent and dependent variables?
-Do you have any?
+-   How many variables are there?
+-   What are your independent and dependent variables?
+-   Do you have any?
 Do you have a hypothesis?

 A picture of the workflow with `tidyverse` libraries (`readr`, `tidyr`, etc.) is given below.
 For “model” it will depend on what type of